 To be consistent with the transparency that has become the hallmark of the cryptocurrency space, Weiss Ratings’ intent over time is to disclose as much as possible about its model.

 However, decades of experience in the financial marketplace indicate that, once armed with the specific formulas or processes of a ratings model, some rated entities seek to game the system: They try to manipulate data they can influence or control with the goal of achieving an unfair advantage.
 To help avoid this outcome, disclosure must proceed in phases, beginning with a broad description of the four key indexes in the Weiss Cryptocurrency Ratings model.
 These are:

-- The Cryptocurrency Adoption Index (formerly called “Fundamentals Index”).
+- The Adoption Index.
 A composite of sub-indexes that evaluate transaction speed and scalability, market penetration, network security, decentralization of block production, network capacity, developer participation, public acceptance, plus other key factors.

 Each of these indexes is appropriately weighted, compared and then evaluated in terms of how it interacts with the other three indexes systemically.
 The end result of the analytical process is the Weiss Cryptocurrency Rating.